 Highlight your collections.

-While you may not want to jump on every home design trend in the book, thinking outside the box when it comes to your home décor will serve you well in the long run.
+Though buying a matching furniture set and calling it a day is easier, thinking a bit outside the box when it comes to your home décor will serve you well in the long run.

-“Adults have been places and seen things.
-They’ve picked up possessions and personal treasures along the way.
-They have taken a path in life and that path almost never results in bed in a bag sheets, comforter, drapes, and throw pillow sets or identically matched furniture suites,” says Gianna.
-“Add instant maturity and interest to your home by gently mixing and matching your furnishing and accessories to display (or fake!) your own interesting path through life.”
+"Adults have been places and seen things.
+They've picked up possessions and personal treasures along the way," says Gianna.
+"Add instant maturity and interest to your home by gently mixing and matching your furnishing and accessories to display your own interesting path through life."

-Even if you’re not necessarily ready for the commitment of kids, dog, or even a long-term relationship, that doesn’t mean you should be the only living thing in your house.
-If you want to make your home more adult in no time, start with a plant.
+Even if you're not necessarily ready for the commitment of kids, a dog, or even a long-term relationship, that doesn't mean you should be the only living thing in your house.
+If you want to make your home feel more grown up in no time, start with a plant.

 Replace your garage door.

 If you want to make your space look truly grown-up, it's time to get rid of that garage door you've backed into one too many times.
 In addition to having one of the highest home improvement return on investment (ROI) rates, "upgrading your garage door [means] that your curb appeal is improved, which boosts the value of your home and sets you up for an easier sell if you decide to list the house," says Shawn Breyer of Breyer Home Buyers in Atlanta.

 Upgrade your deck.

 That rotting back deck isn't doing you any favors in terms of hosting guests nor in terms of improving the attractiveness of your home.
 So, if you want to make your house look and feel more grown-up, it's time to upgrade.

 "Decking replacement is another home improvement that recoups a significant amount of your money invested," says Breyer.
 His suggestion?
 "Spend slightly more on the front end—buying wood composite will prevent you from having to do annual power washing and resealing."